svalente317/sanka/docs/Builtin-Types.md

 Initially, `arr` is the three element array `{0, 0, 0}`, and no further memory has been allocated.
 After the call to add(), it is the four element array `{0, 0, 0, 17}`.
-And there may be a little extra memory at the end of the array, so that the next call to add() can be processed efficiently.
+And there may be a extra memory reserved at the end of the array, so that the next call to add() can be processed efficiently.

 Of course, the arithmetic operators and the comparison operators are